-The project examines a range of key aspects in the field of EU-China security cooperation, involving scholars from different disciplines and geographic regions, and leading to the publication of policy papers and a book.
+This project examined a range of key aspects in the field of EU-China security cooperation, involving scholars from different disciplines and geographic regions, and lead to the publication of policy papers and a book.

 The added value of this research arises from the capacity of the research group to analyse various dimensions of the security cooperation between the EU and China, and to do so in a comparative, relational (inter-regional) and multidisciplinary fashion.

 The bringing together of scholars from the EU and Asia will facilitate the comparative aspect of the research and strengthen the knowledge base of how the EU and China perceive and respond to security threat challenges in ten specific security dimensions: nuclear proliferation; international terrorism and organised crime; climate change and energy policy; human security; civil protection; regional conflicts; immigration/migration and identity; cyber attacks; maritime security; and the economic dimension of security.

 We will attempt to pair a European with an Asian scholar as much as possible in the assessment of the individual security dimensions and chapter production.

 The investigation will establish assessment scales in order to provide a systematic account of the converging or diverging positions of the two partners with regard to the ten security dimensions.